archive-w8th/satellite-deprecated/README.md

 * **20.03.2018**: Suspend of main support (only non-critical bug fixes)
 * **24.03.2018**: Shot of some bug fixes with fp16 BVH and precisions

+### What we can be do, if we had desires

+* Appveyor, etc. support
+* Some validation tests
+* Suggestion for AMD GPUOpen partnership

 ### Features from carton box

 * Based on Vulkan API (compute purpose)